nestorbonilla/creator-bounties/README.md

 Imagine breaking down your NFTs into smaller units and rewarding community members by their contributions with fractionalized shares through bounty strategies; that's what creator bounties proposes.

-This is possible by using PoolsideNFT!
+This is possible by using PooledNFT!